A refinement of Reznick's Positivstellensatz with applications to quantum information theory

 For any Hermitian operator $W=W^*\in\mathcal H(\vee^{k_1}\C^{d_1}\otimes\ldots\otimes\vee^{k_l}\C^{d_l})$ we consider the corresponding bi-Hermitian form in the complex variables $x_1\in\C^{d_1}$, \ldots, $x_l\in\C^{d_l}$,

-The polynomial $p_W$ is of homogeneous degree $k_i$ in $x_i$ and $\overline{x_i}$, and it determines the operator $W$ uniquely.
+The terminology "bi-Hermitian" used above refers to the fact that the form $p_W$, taking as input $l$ vectors, is of homogeneous degree $k_i$ in $x_i$ and $\overline{x_i}$; moreover, it determines the operator $W$ uniquely.
 Therefore, we shall often switch between the ``operator picture'' involving $W$ and the equivalent ``polynomial picture'' involving $p_W$.
 We introduce the following notation for the extremal values of $p_W$ on the unit sphere of each of the $l$ variable sets:

 An important special case we shall consider is the case $l=1$, in which we often write $x_1\equiv x$, $d_1\equiv d$, $k_1\equiv k$, and $p_W$ is called the \emph{Q function} \cite{husimi1940some}.
 In this case, $W$ is called \emph{block-positive} iff $m(W)\geq0$, that is if the corresponding polynomial has non-negative range.
 As a more general case we consider $l=2$ and $k_2=1$, i.e.~where the variables $x_2$ do not appear in the special tensor-product structure in $p_W$.
 In this case, we furthermore denote $x_2\equiv y$, and $d_2\equiv D$ (see Section \ref{sec:PSS-C}); of course, this reduces to the previous case upon setting $D=1$, $y=1$.